Péter Medgyessy: Prime Minister of Hungary

 Under Medgyessy's prime ministership, a referendum was held on 12 April 2003 to decide if Hungary should join the European Union.
 All of the major political parties in Hungary, the trade unions, business organisations, churches and media were in favour of Hungary's membership of the EU.

 In early 2004, Medgyessy proposed a joint electoral list with the participation of all parliamentary parties for the European Parliament election.
 His idea was rejected by SZDSZ and all opposition parties, but during a meeting of leaders of the four parliamentary groups, all parties agreed to a "national minimum", which included partnerships and contacts in the European organizations.
 The European Parliament also called Medgyessy's proposal "anti-democratic" in March 2004.
 In the July 2004 elections, the Hungarian Socialist Party was heavily defeated by Fidesz.
 Afterwards, Medgyessy gradually lost support of the MSZP-SZDSZ alliance.
-Word got around MSZP that the party could not win another parliamentary election with him against Viktor Orbán, meanwhile Ferenc Gyurcsány who then was a minister responsible for sports, youth and children in his government, came forward as a potential candidate for prime minister.
+Rumors spread within the MSZP that the party could not win another parliamentary election with him against Viktor Orbán.
+Meanwhile, Ferenc Gyurcsány, then the minister responsible for sports, youth, and children in his government, emerged as a potential candidate for prime minister.

-Before his resignation, he had fallen out with the SZDSZ, accused them of being involved in corruption cases, and was about to relieve SZDSZ delegate Minister of Economy István Csillag from duty.
-In response, SZDSZ withdrew its support for him, after which he declared his resignation to prevent a parliamentary motion of no confidence.
+Before his resignation, he had clashed with the SZDSZ, accusing them of involvement in corruption cases and preparing to dismiss SZDSZ-affiliated Minister of Economy István Csillag.
+In response, the SZDSZ withdrew its support, prompting him to resign to avoid a parliamentary vote of no confidence.
 The MSZP accepted his resignation, which took effect on 25 August, and in accordance with the Hungarian Constitution he became "acting Prime Minister" for the next 30 days.
 In the meantime his successor, Ferenc Gyurcsány, acted on his behalf.
 Medgyessy stepped down as prime minister in August 2004 and was succeeded by Gyurcsány.